CBT for You...

 To help the client modify underlying cognitive structures in order to prevent relapse.

 In essence my aim is to enable you to better understand yourself and to encourage you to use your new coping techniques and strategies to the best of your ability... to be your own therapist and to have a happier and more fulfilling life.

 The Therapeutic Relationship

 Cognitive Behavioural Therapists work together with clients to help identify thoughts, feelings and behaviours which can cause difficulties in the client's life.
 Therapists aim to gain a thorough understanding of their clients' concerns or goals and then help them achieve those goals.
 Therapists are empathic, caring and non judgemental and the therapist's role is to ask questions, listen, facilitate and support.
 The client's role is to express concerns, learn, and put into practice some of the techniques and strategies discussed.
 Cognitive Behavioural Therapists do not tell clients what to do.
 Instead, they teach skills to increase wellbeing and the ability to identify more helpful ways of coping with difficulties.
 The success of CBT depends on the active participation of the client in the whole process.
-It is about working together collaboratively.
+The more a client is able to ‘open up’ and enable themselves to be vulnerable the more they are likely to engage well and reap the benefits of therapy.
+It is about the client and therapist working together collaboratively.

 What is Schema Therapy?